preciofishbone/OmniaDocs/quality-management/author/read-understood/index.rst

 .. image:: read-message-tab.png

-The name in the field "Owner" will bo noted in the e-mail.
+The name in the field "Owner" will be noted in the e-mail.
 Names can be deleted and added in this field, if needed.

 The Link(s) tab
 ****************